The Sixty-Day Compliance Window

 Good Faith Protection for Custodians

-The statute also addresses the other side of the equation.
-Custodians, including their officers, employees, and agents, are immune from liability when they comply in good faith.
+The statute also protects the other side.
+Custodians and their officers, employees, and agents are immune from liability when they comply in good faith.
 That protection encourages cooperation.
-A platform that follows the rules does not have to worry about being sued by the account holder's family or estate for releasing information.

 A custodian and its officers, employees and agents are immune from liability for an act or omission done in good faith in compliance with this chapter.